greggersaurus/OpenSteamController/README.md

  echoes of that.
 Originally the hope was that this would be a small project that would provide a method to modify Valve's official firmware in order to customize the start up and shutdown Jingles played by the controller using the haptics.
-However, the process of attempting to figure out to do this turned into a significant reverse engineering effort.
-The knowledge gained so far is allows for doing much more with the Steam Controller than originally intended, and while a major goal still is to provide a user friendly method to allow a user to modify the Jingles played by Valve's official firmware, that is no longer the sole goal of this project.
+However, the process of attempting to figure out how to do this turned into a significant reverse engineering effort.
+The knowledge gained so far allows for doing much more with the Steam Controller than originally intended, and while a major goal still is to provide a user friendly method to allow a user to modify the Jingles played by Valve's official firmware, that is no longer the sole goal of this project.

-For a starting point on additional details on the accomplishments and future intentions of this project please see the Subprojects section below.
+For a starting point on additional details and the accomplishments and future intentions of this project please see the Subprojects section below.